Group & Private Yoga Instruction

-I have an integrative approach to health, and create a personalized yoga instruction program.
+I have an integrative approach to health, and teach yoga therapy, Thai Yoga massage, and Advaita Vedanta philosophy for Yoga Teacher Trainings.

-I use the 10-element healthy lifestyle system, which is derived from the practices and philosophical applications of Yoga and Ayurvedic medicine.
-It includes individualized yoga therapy, strength training, meditation and mindfulness instruction, stress relief techniques, chronic tension relief and pain management through hands-on Thai Massage and stretching exercises, cleansing guidance, energy cultivation, and much more.
+I've designed a comprehensive 10-element healthy lifestyle system, based on Yoga and Ayurvedic medicine.
+It includes individualized yoga therapy, strength training, meditation and mindfulness instruction, stress relief techniques, chronic tension relief and pain management through hands-on Thai Massage and stretching exercises, cleansing guidance, and energy cultivation.

 1. Reach out to Slava to set up a Yoga Private class, or a Health Coaching session;